connerlacey7/lacey_resume2/docs/index.md

 `2018-2020`
 __Service Missionary__, North Carolina

+- Helped the hispanic immigrants in North Carolina better themselves and their lives through service
+- Learned to speak the Spanish Language fluently

 `2020-2021`
 __Inventory Coordinator__, Expressions Vinyl

+- Helped maintain inventory in the warehouse.
+- Moved raw material to be cut into the sellable vinyl

 `2021-2022`
 __Math and Statistics Tutor__, BYU-Idaho

+- Helped Various students with their questions in their math and statistics class.

 `January 2022 - July 2022`
 __Disease Investigator__, Eastern Idaho Public Health

+- Helped input covid tests into the state system as they came in
+- Called out to those who were ill to find out symptoms and track the spread of COVID-19

 `July 2022 - November 2022`
 __Solar Salesmen__, Elite Energy Consultants

+- Went door to door to help set up appointments with homeowners to see if they can save money with Solar energy.
+- Learned how to be a better communicator

 `January 2023 - Present`
 __Custoer Care Representative__, Melaleuca Inc.

+- Took calls from customers who were having problems with their products
+- Helped customers solve their problems